Skip to content

 Do you repair factory-set diamond watches from Rolex and other luxury brands?

-Yes, we repair factory-set diamond watches from all major luxury brands in-house, including Rolex Datejust, Day-Date, Cartier Ballon Bleu, Santos, Panthère, Audemars Piguet Royal Oak, Patek Philippe Nautilus, Hublot Big Bang, Omega, TAG Heuer, and many more.
-Our watchmakers and stone setters have extensive experience working with original manufacturer settings and can restore your timepiece to showroom condition.
+Yes, we repair factory-set diamond watches from all major luxury brands in-house, including Rolex Datejust, Day-Date, Cartier Ballon Bleu, Santos, Panthère, Audemars Piguet Royal Oak, Patek Philippe Nautilus, Hublot Big Bang, and many more.

 Can you re-set all the diamonds on my watch?

 Yes, we offer full diamond re-setting services.
 This involves carefully removing all stones, inspecting and repairing the settings, then re-setting each diamond securely.
-This service is ideal for watches where multiple stones have become loose over time, or when the original setting work was poorly done.
 We can also upgrade your stones to higher quality diamonds during the re-setting process if desired.

 Can you repair a custom or aftermarket diamond watch?